Grokzen/pykwalify/docs/validation-rules.rst

     seq:
       - type: str

-Multiple list entries is supported to enable validation of different types of data inside the sequence.
+Multiple list entries are supported to enable validation of different types of data inside the sequence.

 .. note:: The original kwalify specification only allowed one entry in the list.
 This has been extended in PyKwalify to give more flexibility when validating.